Cloud management platforms are changing.

 EMBEDDED INTO DEVOPS PIPELINE: For enterprises that have standardized on an enterprise DevOps pipeline based on products and technologies such as Jenkins, Atlassian Bamboo or Electric Cloud, next-generation CMPs such as Embotics vCommander offer plug-ins that seamlessly integrate and add capabilities to the environment such as sandbox provisioning, automation workflows, and automated IT policy compliance and enforcement.

-ORCHESTRATING THE DEVOPS PIPELINE: For enterprises seeking cohesiveness across a multiplicity of DevOps products, next-gen CMPs offers a high capability pipeline with “on the glass” integration (seamless uniform one point integration) of leading DevOps products.
+ORCHESTRATING THE DEVOPS PIPELINE: For enterprises seeking cohesiveness across a multiplicity of DevOps products, next-gen CMPs offer a high capability pipeline with “on the glass” integration (seamless uniform one point integration) of leading DevOps products.

 DevOps methodology increases the velocity of software development and improves quality.
 DevOps toolchains and Continuous Integration/Continuous Deployment (CI/CD) pipelines require automation assistance to facilitate continuous system testing and during unit testing.
 Changes are made and unit-tested in a sandbox and successful products are scheduled and staged for production deployment.